Search

 • Select the Unreal Project module and set the Connection parameter to Cooked.

-• Drag an AR camera module into the flow graph from
+• Drag an AR camera compound into the flow graph from

 • Connect the following pins (see screenshot below):